geminiyellow/globalize/doc/hello-world/README.md

 Before using Globalize, we always need to feed it on the I18n content (Unicode CLDR) we are about to use.
 In order to do so, we use `Globalize.load()` and pass the content.
-On this demo, we tried to make the things a little easier for you.
+On this demo, we tried to make things a little easier for you.
-So, we are using embedded static JSON, and no extra step is required.
+So, we are using embedded static JSON, and we don't need to fetch this content elsewhere.

 ```javascript
 Globalize.load( ... );